FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     </tbody></table>

     If present with a true value,
-    the URI documented by this YAML file is not yet releeased;
+    the URI documented by this YAML file is not yet released;
     breaking changes may appear in the future without changing the URI.

     If absent, or if present with a false value,